venkateshvaddadi/MNSeg-Net/README.md

 <h2>How to run the code</h2>

 First, ensure that PyTorch 1.10 or higher version is installed and working with GPU.
 Second, just clone or download this reporsitory.
-The SpiNet_QSM_demo_run.py file should run without any changes in the code.
+The testing.py file should run without any changes in the code.

-We can run from the command prompt: **`python SpiNet_QSM_demo_run.py`**.
+We can run from the command prompt: **`python testing.py`**.
-We can check the quality of the Spinet-QSM output by running the **`metrics_evaluation.m`**.
-It calculates the **`SSIM, pSNR, RMSE, HFEN`**.
 <h2>Dependencies</h2>
 How to run the code
 <li> Python  </li>